 - a.
 A fully completed online Application for Admission form with a non-refundable application fee (online payment) - b.
 A true copy of the certified Bachelor and Master Degree Certificate and Transcripts (attested by the MOE for graduates from universities in the UAE) - c.
 Passport-sized photographs; (to be uploaded in the online application - d.
 A copy of a valid passport and residency visa (if applicable) - e.
 Copy of the UAE National Identity Card - f.
 Evidence of relevant work experience - g.
 Police clearance - h.
-An application letter of 500-1000 words in length - i.
-A valid official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the
+An application letter of 500-1000 words in length within the last 18 months k.
+A true copy of an Equivalency letter from the Ministry of Education for applicants graduating from universities outside the UAE vears, and the EMSAT English min.
+Score of 1400 taken

-Academic IELTS 6.0 taken within the last 2 years, EMSAT English min. score of 1400 taken within the last 18 months
+- A valid official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 was taken within the last 2 - i.
+Copy of the latest C.V.